Always Outnumbered: Plot

 The film stars Laurence Fishburne as aging ex-con Socrates Fortlow, who after a long incarceration, is trying hard to make a new life and to accept the regrets of his past.
 He lives in a crime-ridden Los Angeles neighborhood and collects bottles and cans to survive.
 He meets a young boy named Darryl, who witnessed another child being murdered by a friend of his.
 He has an immediate connection with Darryl but doesn't treat him with kid gloves.

 As he navigates his new existence and tries to make amends for his past mistakes, Socrates also forms and maintains relationships with a variety of different characters, including other ex-cons, local business owners and others from the rough neighborhood.

 He helps Darryl throughout the story and also has to deal with being discriminated against by the management at a local supermarket while looking for steady work, seeing a good woman be treated unfairly and his best friend's deteriorating health.
 All while observing the consequences of his previous actions.
 As a result, he often finds himself struggling to not explode in a rage and lash out at the world.

-Themes

-The film portrays themes of redemption, forgiveness, and the difficult realities of inner-city life.